Remember (Walking in the Sand): Aerosmith version

-Background

-Aerosmith released a more rock oriented version of the song featuring uncredited backing vocals by Mary Weiss of the Shangri-Las as a single in 1979.
+Aerosmith released a rock-oriented version of the song, featuring uncredited backing vocals by Mary Weiss of the Shangri-Las as a single in 1979.
 Released on Columbia Records it was taken from the group's sixth studio album Night in the Ruts and was also included on their Greatest Hits album.
 Aerosmith's cover was co-produced by Gary Lyons.
 It charted on the Billboard Hot 100 at number 67.
 It also peaked at number 29 on the Canadian RPM singles chart in March 1980.

-Louise Goffin version
+Other notable versions

-In 1979, Louise Goffin released a remake of the song on her debut album, Kid Blue.
-That version reached #43 on the Billboard Hot 100.
+In 1979, Louise Goffin released a remake of the song on her debut album Kid Blue.
+That version reached number 43 on the Billboard Hot 100.

+In 2010 Irish singer, Imelda May sang the vocals on the Jeff Beck tribute to Les Paul Rock 'n' Roll Party (Honoring Les Paul) recorded live at the Iridium Theater, New York, on June 9, 2010.

+In 2011, English singer Hollie Cook covered the song on her self-titled debut reggae album, Hollie Cook, produced by Prince Fatty.
+Cook's version, titled "Walking in the Sand", was characterized by music critics as "optimistic" and "uplifting", with AllMusic remarking that her rendition "layers the doo wop classic with baritone brass hooks and roots reggae riddims".

 In popular culture

+The song was featured in Martin Scorsese's Goodfellas (1990), as well as the soundtrack release for the film.

+The bridge of the Beatles' 1995 single "Free as a Bird", with its similar lyric "Whatever happened to the life we once knew?", pays homage to the song.

 In 2005, American rapper Capone sampled the song and pitched it up 5 semitones for "Streets Favorite" (often mislabeled with the song title "Oh No"), a track from his 2005 album Pain, Time, & Glory.
-In 2020, the instrumental to "Streets Favorite" became an Internet meme on TikTok, typically being played when an accident is shown.
-The Capone sample was popularized in the BBC series Don't Mess!, and subsequently appeared in several marketing campaigns for the show between 2010 and 2015.
+In 2020, a version titled "Oh No", by rapper Kreepa, which used the instrumental of "Streets Favorite", became an internet meme on TikTok, typically being played when an accident is shown, with over 10 million videos using that sound.

 Amy Winehouse covered part of the pre-chorus when singing "Back to Black" during live shows.